BlockableInc/wealth-e-contracts/Specifications.md

 # Crowdsale Contract

 The crowdsale contract is for the presale and full public sale.
-The presale will last until February 10th or until the equivalent of $10 million in ETH is raised.
+The presale will last until March 4th or until the equivalent of $10 million in ETH is raised.
-The full public sale will end March 31st or when the equivalent of $30 million in ETH is raised.
+The full public sale will end April 30th or when the equivalent of $30 million in ETH is raised.

 ## Key Dates

+Public presale start:  February 1, 2018 12:00am GMT

-Public sale start: January 10, 2018 12:00am GMT
+Full public sale start: March 4, 2018 12:00am GMT

-Public sale end: March 31, 2018 12:00am GMT
+Full public sale end: April 30, 2018 12:00am GMT

 Owner is permitted to close the sale early.